rgolangh/gnome-shell-extension-containers/README.md

 The underlying management is being done by podman.

-Installation:
+# Install from gnome-shell:

-You can head to [gnome extensions page](https://extensions.gnome.org/extension/1500/containers/) or run this manually for the latest:
+You can head to [gnome extensions page](https://extensions.gnome.org/extension/1500/containers/)

+# Install from source:

+First pick the right branch by the gnome-shell-X.XX version: master - follows the gnome-shell shipped with latest fedora release, e.g fedora 30 is 3.32.2 gnome-shell-3.28.2
+...

 ```
 git clone https://github.com/rgolangh/gnome-shell-extension-containers \
           ~/.local/share/gnome-shell/extensions/containers@rgolan